Frequently Asked Questions (FAQs)

 - Minor burns

-- Suspected broken bone or fractures and sprains
+- Suspected broken bone or fracture and sprains

 Do I need to make an appointment to go to Barwon Health North’s Urgent Care Centre?